josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Needs to be verified

 The SAFE Browser works by getting the URL you pass to it and looking at the Public ID (the string after the dot).
-It then hashes it and uses that hash as the 32 length buffer along with the type tag 15001 so it can retrieve the Mutable Data Structure.
+It then hashes it and uses that hash as the Mutable Data Name and along with the type tag 15001 it can retrieve the Mutable Data Structure.

-Now the Browser looks at the Service Name in the URL, it will find a key that equals are Service Name in the Public ID's Mutable Data Structure, that key's value will be 32 length buffer.
-The browser will then get a Mutable Data Structure using that buffer and the type tag of 15002, this will return the Mutable Data Structure containing our website and all our files.
+Now the Browser looks at the Service Name in the URL, it will find a key that equals the Service Name in the Public ID's Mutable Data Structure, that key's value will be a Mutable Data Name.
+The browser using that Mutable Data Name and the type tag of 15002 will then get a Mutable Data Structure containing our website and all our files.

 The browser will look for a specific key in this Mutable Data Structure, index.html.
 If the index.html key is found it will retrieve it using NFS and display in the browser, otherwise if index.html isn't found the browser will return an error.